blog categories

 This is a gif of a couple dressed in their wedding gear going in for a kiss.
 They are standing on the top of a mountain in the Italian Dolomites during their elopement.
 The peaks are grey and jagged behind them, covered in clouds.

 Your vow ceremony is super special – it’s the focus point of your entire day.
 Consider your vow location and time carefully.
 The most famous spots you want to visit are great for excursions and photo ops, but not always for vows.
 You want to choose a location that is lesser known or trafficked by tourists so you can have some privacy.
-Consider doing sunset vows since most day hikers are gone to dinner by then, or take a gondola ride up to scenic points and explore the ridge trails to find a more private area.
+Consider doing sunset vows since most day hikers are gone to dinner by then, or hire a helicopter.
 Privacy is important for your vows because you definitely don’t want this moment ruined by screaming kids, cell phone wielding tourists or photo bombing hikers.

 Here’s some ideas and tips for including a select number of guests: